Organic and Other Environmentally Friendly Foods

-“Made with organic ingredients” on a label means the food contains at least 70% organic ingredients, but can’t have the “organic” seal on its packaging.
+If you see “made with organic ingredients” on a label, it means the food contains at least 70% organic ingredients, but can’t have the “organic” seal on its packaging.

 Another term you might hear in conjunction with organic and natural foods is “sustainable.”
-This term means that foods have been grown locally by sustainable agricultural methods — that is, using food-growing techniques that don’t harm the environment, are seasonal, and preserve agricultural land.
+This movement encourages eating foods grown locally by sustainable agricultural methods — that is, using food-growing techniques that don’t harm the environment, are seasonal, and preserve agricultural land.
 Sustainable practices also are humane to animals, pay growers fairly, and support local farming communities by distributing their food through farmer’s markets and other venues.

 Again, “sustainable” and “organic” don’t always mean the same thing.
 An organic tomato you buy, for example, might not adhere to sustainable principles if it was grown organically but shipped across the country to your market.
 And some produce you find at your local stand might not have been grown organically.

 There’s a growing trend among health-conscious consumers to buy food that is both sustainable and organic whenever possible.

 - Bird-Friendly or Shade-Grown: When you see this on coffee, it means it was grown under trees that provide shade for the coffee and a habitat for migratory birds.
 Coffee grown out in the open under the hot sun is cheaper but requires more pesticides and chemical fertilizers to grow.